DreGorski2/Udacity_LogAnalysis/README.md

            as master group by name order by page_views desc;
 ```

-Output:
-   Top authors

-   Ursula La Multa - 507594
-   Rudolf von Treppenwitz - 423457
-   Anonymous Contributor - 170098
-   Markoff Chaney - 84557

 Joining articles, log , and authors into one table useing 2 subqueries.
 The first being the subquery from question 1 the second is modified to join where the substring(path) equales the slug as well as where the the author = author(id).
 We then parse this master table down to just name and and sum of views for each author grouping by name from authors table and page views.

-**3.** _On which days did more than 1% of requests lead to errors?
-The log table includes a column status that indicates the HTTP status code that the news site sent to the user's browser._
+**3.On which days did more than 1% of requests lead to errors?
+The log table includes a column status that indicates the HTTP status code that the news site sent to the user's browser.

 ```sql
 news=> select hospital.date, requests, error_404, (error_404::float/requests::float * 100) as error_rate from